China’s auto sales contraction worsens in February

-BEIJING (AP) — The downturn in China’s auto market worsened in January and February as sales plunged 17.5 percent from a year earlier.
+BEIJING (AP) — The downturn in China’s auto market worsened in January and February as an economic slowdown and a tariff fight with Washington chilled demand in the industry’s biggest global market.

-An industry group, the China Association of Auto Manufacturers, says customers in the industry’s biggest global market bought 3.2 million SUVs, minivans and sedans in the first two months of the year.
+Sales of SUVs, minivans and sedans plunged 17.5 percent from a year earlier to 3.2 million SUVs, minivans and sedans in the first two months of 2019, according to an industry group, the China Association of Auto Manufacturers.
+Total vehicle sales, including trucks and buses, fell 15 percent to 3.8 million units.

-Auto demand has weakened as Chinese economic growth cooled and a tariff fight with Washington prompted jittery buyers to put off purchases.
+The decline in sales of passenger cars in January was 15 percent.

 Most Read Business Stories